Write for Us!

 Some more advice

-• Please submit all articles as either an attached Word file or as plain text pasted within the body of your email.
-DON’T place photographs within a Word document: pictures should be sent as separate attachments.
+• DO submit all articles as either an attached Word file or as text pasted within the body of your email.

-• If you would prefer your name not to be included – especially in the letters page – let us know and we will consider your request.
-Note: it has long been the policy of C&B News NOT to publish anything submitted anonymously.
+• DO let us know if you would prefer your name not to be included and we will consider your request.
+It has always been our policy NOT to publish anything submitted anonymously.

-• Please list any contact details, event listings information or other “call to action” at the end of your article.
+• DO list contact details, event listings information or other “calls to action” at the end of your article.
 This means we can highlight the information more easily, making it simpler for readers to find.
-Good for them, good for you.
-Win, win all round!

 Photographs

 Whenever possible, let us know the name of the photographer, so we can credit them on the page.
-Note: we do not use watermarked photographs; we believe placing photo credits underneath the images makes them easier to read.
+We generally don’t use watermarked photographs as we believe placing photo credits underneath the images makes them easier to read.

 Style Guide

-Regarding spelling, formatting and grammar, C&B News largely (though not exclusively) follows the Style Guide published by The Guardian and The Observer newspapers, as it’s among the most comprehensive, detailed, and easily accessible out there.
+Regarding spelling, formatting and grammar, C&B News largely (though not exclusively) follows the Style Guide published by The Guardian newspaper, as it’s among the most comprehensive, detailed, and easily accessible out there.

-This isn’t about being “right” or “wrong”, per se; it’s simply about avoiding potentially distracting inconsistencies in writing style across a publication which relies on so many different contributors.
+This isn’t about it being “right” or “wrong”, per se; it’s simply about avoiding potentially distracting inconsistencies in writing style across a publication which relies on at least 50 different contributors each issue.

 Any more questions?